ZakariyeNor/FadeFinder/documentation/test_documentation/back_end_testing/BACK_END_VALIDATION.md

   - Ensure that the search and filter functionality works as expected.
   - Verify that the `readonly_fields` are correctly enforced in the admin interface.

-Then I hav eto test the admin test file on pep8 and it faild, it needs to fix the issues so pep8 can return no errors
+Then I have to test the admin test file on pep8 and it faild, it needs to fix the issues so pep8 can return no errors
   ![](about_pep8/test_files/about_admin_test_err.png)

 This is after fixing the pep8 errors